 Today, the Garifuna continue to fight for their place in the world.

-At the Flamingo Cultural Center, Audrey and Nora are providing a haven for the community.
+At the Garifuna Cultural Center, Audrey and Nora are providing a haven for the community.
 Here, they share its history and its beautiful customs with tourists who want to learn.

 The struggle for authenticity in tourism is not new, and the Garifuna of Roatan have dealt with this for years.